Dental Bridges – Hutchinson, KS

-A bridge is a dental appliance that replaces the space left by one or more natural missing teeth, in essence “bridging” the space between two teeth.
-A fixed bridge is a nonremovable device that consists of three units: a pontic (false tooth) fused between two crowns (see diagram) that are cemented to abutment teeth.
+A bridge is a dental appliance that replaces the space left by one or more natural missing teeth.
+It essentially “bridges” the space between two teeth.
+The non-removable device consists of three units: a pontic (false tooth) that is fused between two crowns that are cemented to abutment teeth.

 - Restore your smile

 - Fill the space left by missing teeth

 - Maintain facial shape

 Types of Dental Bridges

 During your consultation, Dr. Ringler will conduct a detailed examination of your mouth and ask about your smile goals to determine whether or not this option is right for you.
 He’ll also ask about your medical and oral health history.
 Based on your discussion, he’ll recommend one of the following: